gloomurai85/luna-tic-landing-sim/README.md

 ## What this project does

-This mini-project models a two-phase lunar descent, focusing on vertical motion close to the surface.
+This mini-project models a **two-phase lunar descent** close to the surface:
+(1) a powered braking burn, followed by
+(2) engine-off free fall down to touchdown.

 The simulator tracks:

 - Altitude above the lunar surface
 - Vertical velocity (downward positive)